themanyone/voice_typing/README.md

 ## Notes

-- Adjust mic volume for best result.
-If recording never stops, edit `voice_typing` or `voice_client`.
+- Adjust mic volume for best results.
+If recording never stops, mic volume is up too high.
+If you can't adjust volume for some reason, edit `voice_typing` or `voice_client`.
 And change silence-detection threshold from 4% and 2% to something higher.
 ```rec -c 1 -r 22050 -t mp3 "$tmp" silence 1 0.2 6% 1 1.0 5%```

 - Optionally create a Keybinding for mic mute/unmute.
 If there is continuous noise in the background, it goes into a recording loop and never gets around to typing text.